 - Defended GoPro against trade dress infringement claims in the U.S. District Court for the District of Colorado.
 Won motion to dismiss on the grounds that plaintiff had failed to show protectable trade dress rights.

 - Represented AIEn USA and Industrias AIEn, one of Mexico’s leading household products companies and its U.S. subsidiary, in significant trademark dispute brought by Clorox in district court and the International Trade Commission.
 Matter settled favorably.

 - Represented Google before the Trademark Trial and Appeal Board in an opposition to a tour company’s application to register the mark SOOGLE.
 Won summary judgment in Google’s favor.

-- Defended Groupon in trademark infringement lawsuit brought by Groupion, LLC.
+- Defended Groupon in trademark infringement lawsuit brought by Groupion.
 Defeated preliminary injunction motion and ultimately won summary judgment of non-infringement on all of plaintiff’s claims.

 - Represented Symantec in trademark infringement suit against Comodo concerning logos used for security and authentication services.
 Comodo dropped its use of the disputed logo and withdrew its trademark application.

 - Represented Twitter in trademark lawsuit over third party trademark registration that infringed Twitter’s TWEET mark.